River Test

 The River Test is a chalk stream in Hampshire in the south of England.
 It rises at Ashe near Basingstoke and flows southwards for 40 mi to Southampton Water.
 Settlements on the Test include the towns of Stockbridge and Romsey.
+The river's valley gives its name to the local government district of Test Valley.
 Below the village of Longparish, the river is broadly followed by the Test Way, a long-distance footpath.

 Much of the Test is a 438 ha biological Site of Special Scientific Interest.
 It is part of the Solent and Southampton Water Ramsar site and Special Protection Area.
 The river is used for fly fishing for trout from its source to its tidal limit.

 Etymology

 Recorded forms are Terstan from 877 and 901, Tarstan stream in 1045, Terstein 1234, and Test in 1425.
-If Common Brittonic, not Old English, all related dictionaries show three suitable words beginning with Tre- and none with extremely rare Ter-.
+In Common Brittonic, not Old English, all related dictionaries show three suitable words beginning with Tre- and none with extremely rare Ter-.
 There is precedent to such metathesis: as for the river Tern in the far west, from tren 'strong'.
 If so it most likely relates to the Welsh tres (tumult, commotion, contention, uproar) or trais (force, might in older Welsh).
-A close set of words (diversely conjugated and pronounced) in Old English is (f)irst(en), the meaning of which is as at present, first.